-In this tutorial, we will transcribe an hour audio file using Distil Whisper - an optimised version of Whisper-large-v2 but 60% faster and within 1% of the error rate.
-We will accept either a base64 encode string of the audio file or a url from which we can download the audio file from.
+In this tutorial, we will transcribe an hour audio file using Distill Whisper - an optimized version of Whisper-large-v2 but 60% faster and within 1% of the error rate.
+We will accept either a base64 encode string of the audio file or an URL from which we can download the audio file from.

 To see the final implementation, you can view it here